There are thousands of mold strains. Black mold is the most common one but is also the deadliest.

-In making the decision to not enroll in or join “preferred vendor” relationships where the relationship becomes a carrier/vendor one instead of client/vendor due to rate discounts and the reliance on the possibility of future property damage claims; we’ve taken back the control and returned it to the client, where it should have always been.
+In making the decision not to enroll in or join “preferred vendor” relationships where the relationship becomes a carrier/vendor one instead of client/vendor due to rate discounts and the reliance on the possibility of future property damage claims; we’ve taken back the control and returned it to the client, where it should have always been.

-Utilizing the latest in technology in drying equipment, low grain refrigerant dehumidifiers, low amp draw air movers and HEPA filtered air cleaning equipment, we continually deliver successful results in the restoration of building and property damage.
+Utilizing the latest in technology in drying equipment, low grain refrigerant dehumidifiers, low amp draw air movers, and HEPA-filtered air cleaning equipment, we continually deliver successful results in the restoration of building and property damage.

 Its Restoration Redefined.
 Guaranteed.

 Property damage inspections have been and will always be free of charge and at no obligation to our client.
 We’ve chosen to include the use of thermal imaging and highly sensitive moisture detection equipment on every inspection; allowing us to offer detailed and complete information, estimates, and/or proper drying recommendations by identifying areas of concern that may have been overlooked without the use of these tools.

 If you find yourself in need of a water damage cleanup company that’s redesigning the restoration industry in our client’s favor, we would appreciate any opportunity to be of service and will always perform in a manner that we would expect for our own family, home, or business.

 With service available around the clock and throughout Columbus, Ohio, and surrounding communities, we recognize that the need for a water damage repair company doesn’t always occur during regular business hours, because of this, we haven’t had regular business hours in more than 20 years.

 Water Damage?
 Your Local Water Damage Restoration Contractor